 Grandma’s calico beans recipe is great for summer cookouts, outdoor gatherings, and potlucks.
 Or enjoy as a hearty meal on a fall or winter evening.
 This pressure cooker calico bean casserole is perfect for any time!

 Calico beans, also known as calico beans casserole, is a delicious dish that uses a variety of different beans for a great mixture of colors, flavors, and textures.
 In fact, that’s why they are called calico beans – because of the often colorful blend of multiple types of beans included.

 Butter Beans vs Lima Beans: What’s the Difference?

-Did you know that butter beans and lima beans are the same type of bean?
+Did you know that butter beans and lima beans are the same types of beans?
 Lima beans are immature and green in color.
-Butter beans are more matured and beige in color.
+Butter beans are more mature and beige in color.
 But they are the same plant!